Chem4Word/Version2/Home.md

 * Fixed bug in JSON code.

 # Introduction
-The **Chem4Word Project** ([http://research.microsoft.com/chem4word](http://research.microsoft.com/chem4word)) began in 2008 as a collaboration between Microsoft Research  and the University of Cambridge, designed to make it easier to insert and modify chemical information (labels, formulas, 2-D depictions, etc.) from within Microsoft Office Word, and also to have the chemical information stored and manipulated in a semantically rich manner.
+The **Chem4Word Project** began in 2008 as a collaboration between Microsoft Research  and the University of Cambridge, designed to make it easier to insert and modify chemical information (labels, formulas, 2-D depictions, etc.) from within Microsoft Office Word, and also to have the chemical information stored and manipulated in a semantically rich manner.

-On March 22, 2010, at the ACS meeting in San Francisco, CA, we announced the availability of a [beta build](http://research.microsoft.com/en-us/downloads/3fe31020-0e51-4ee0-ada3-5cd142bcf930/default.aspx), and we are now launching Chem4Word as an open source project overseen by Dr Joe Townsend.
+On March 22, 2010, at the ACS meeting in San Francisco, CA, we announced the availability of a beta build, and we are now launching Chem4Word as an open source project overseen by Dr Joe Townsend.

 # Contacting The Chem4Word Team
-The best way to get in contact with us and to bring up issues or bugs is via the [discussions tab](http://chem4word.codeplex.com/Thread/List.aspx) or the [issue tracker](http://chem4word.codeplex.com/WorkItem/AdvancedList.aspx).
+The best way to get in contact with us and to bring up issues or bugs is via the GitHub.
 Join our group on [facebook](http://www.facebook.com/home.php?sk=group_186300551397797&ap=1).

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

-# Mailing List
-We now have a [mailing list](http://mailinglists.outercurve.org/cgi-bin/mailman/listinfo/chem4word) for Chem4Word.
-Please subscribe to hear the latest news and to take part in discussions on the future of this product!

 # Future work
 We have identified a number of feature areas where we have definite plans for taking the project forward – these fall into two categories; chemical and non-chemical - each of the areas are outlined below in no particular order.
 In some cases we have already made a start on the code but these are not yet in a working state; in others we have fairly clear ideas as to how we want to progress and we hope that if we provide a very skeleton proof of concept implementation then people with more experience or design skills than us could take them forward.
 Finally some of the tasks need agreement at a high level as to the direction we should move in and we are engaging with the relevant people and organisations to proceed.
 We would welcome your feedback in these areas.